 Injured By A Doctor’s Mistake Or Negligence?

 Have you recently been affected by doctor negligence or medical malpractice?
 How about a loved one?
-At Oshman and Mirisola, our professional attorneys have years of combined legal experience assisting those who have wrongfully suffered as the direct result of a medical error.
+At The Oshman Firm, our professional attorneys have years of combined legal experience assisting those who have wrongfully suffered as the direct result of a medical error.
 From making phone calls to collecting hospital records, we can handle every aspect of your case, allowing you to focus on healing.